aaaaaa123456789/gb-debug-information/debuginfo.md

   If an entry in the master block table is unused (for example, because the block in question was deleted from the file, but the implementation doesn't want to renumber all the blocks in the file), the block type for that entry MUST be set to the [invalid value][def-invalid].
-  In that case, the element size, size and location fields MUST be set to zero, and the remaining fields MUST be set to the [invalid value][def-invalid].
+  In that case, the element size, block size and block location fields MUST be set to zero, and the remaining fields MUST be set to the [invalid value][def-invalid].
 * **Element size**: size of each element in a block that contains a table.
-  If the block in question doesn't contain a table, this value MUST be set to zero.
+  If the block in question doesn't contain a table, this field MUST be set to zero.
-  On the other hand, if the block does contain a table, this value MUST be set to a size no smaller than the minimum element size indicated for the block type in question, and it MUST be a multiple of the block type's alignment constraint.
+  On the other hand, if the block does contain a table, this field MUST be set to a size no smaller than the minimum element size indicated for the block type in question, and it MUST be a multiple of the block type's alignment constraint.
   (This field therefore can also be used to determine if a block contains a table or not.)
 * **Block size**: size of the block, in bytes or in elements.
-  If the block in question doesn't contain a table (i.e., the element size field is zero), this field specifies the size in bytes of the block, and it MUST be a multiple of the block type's alignment constraint.
+  If the block in question doesn't contain a table (i.e., if the element size field is zero), this field specifies the size in bytes of the block, and it MUST be a multiple of the block type's alignment constraint.
-  On the other hand, if the block does contain a table (i.e., the element size field is not zero), this field specifies the number of entries in the table (which MAY be zero); the actual size (in bytes) of the block in that case is the product of this field and the element size.
+  On the other hand, if the block does contain a table (i.e., if the element size field is not zero), this field specifies the number of entries in the table (which MAY be zero); the actual size in bytes of the block in that case is the product of this field and the element size.
-  (The block size for blocks that contain a table is unconstrained by alignment because the element size is already aligned.)
+  (The value of the block size field for blocks that contain a table is unconstrained by alignment because the element size is already aligned.)
 * **Block location**: byte offset of the block in the debug information file.
-  This value indicates the position of the beginning of the block; the end of the block (as indicated by the value of this field and the size determined by the element size and size fields) MUST NOT go beyond the end of the file.
+  This value indicates the position of the beginning of the block; the end of the block (as indicated by the value of this field and the size determined by the element size and block size fields) MUST NOT go beyond the end of the file.
   The value of this field MUST be a multiple of the block type's alignment constraint.
 * **Linked block**: index of a block that this block is linked to.
-  Some blocks need to reference data from another block.
-  For example, a [string table block][sect4.2] contains a table of string offsets and lengths, but it needs to reference the actual string contents from a [data block][sect4.1].
+  Some blocks need to reference data from another block: for example, a [string table block][sect4.2] contains a table of string offsets and lengths, but it needs to reference the actual string contents from a [data block][sect4.1].
   This field contains the index of the block that the current block links to for this purpose; the meaning of this field is defined for each block type.
-  If a block doesn't use the linked block field (either because it is meaningless for the its block type or because it chooses not to link to any other block), this field MUST be set to the [invalid block index][def-invalid].
+  If a block doesn't use the linked block field (either because it is meaningless for the its block type or because it happens to not link to any other block), this field MUST be set to the [invalid block index][def-invalid].
   This field MUST NOT contain a nonexistent block index (other than the [invalid block index][def-invalid]).
 * **Reference**: indication of which object or location the block is referring to.
   The effective meaning and semantics of this field are defined for each block type.
+  (For example, an [address-to-line mapping table block][sect4.11] can use this field to indicate the starting address for that block's mappings.)
   Most blocks don't use this field at all; in that case, this field MUST be set to the [invalid value][def-invalid].
-  (For example, an [address-to-line mapping table block][sect4.11] can use this field to indicate which addresses it maps.)
-  Some blocks use this field to link another block; in that case, the behavior for this field is the same as for the linked block field.
+  Some blocks use this field to link a second block, typically of a different type than the block linked through the linked block field; in that case, the semantics for this field are the same as for the linked block field.

 ### 3.6.
 Extension blocks